Back to text menu | Back to clickable plan | Back to topic (Houses and apartments)

 (House of the Round Temple)

 The House of the Round Temple is situated amongst public buildings: the Round Temple to the west, the Basilica to the north, and the Temple of Rome and Augustus to the east.
 All these buildings were standing when the house was erected, according to Thea Heres at the end of the third and beginning of the fourth century AD.
 Most of the masonry is opus latericium.
-In the east rooms, that were added at the beginning of the fourth century, some early opus mixtum and late opus vittatum is also found.
+In the east rooms, that were added at the beginning of the fourth century, some early opus mixtum and late opus vittatum are also found.

 Plan of the Domus